 At the end of 2016, Ed followed Barbara's lead and retired from PAR Capital Management in order to devote his attention to their family and this foundation.

-Ed and Barbara are both trustees of this Foundation and are actively involved with nonprofits including UNICEF, The International Rescue Committee, Partners in Health, HIAS, Horizons for Homeless Children, Jewish Family Service of Metrowest, Temple Beth Elohim, IsraAID and MOAS.
+Ed and Barbara are both trustees of this Foundation and are actively involved with nonprofits including , The International Rescue Committee, The Refugee Hub at The University of Ottawa, Refugepoint, Partners in Health, HIAS, Horizons for Homeless Children, UNICEF, Jewish Family Service of Metrowest, Temple Beth Elohim, IsraAID and MOAS.

 Ed and Barbara are honored to make this next chapter count by serving the most vulnerable and ensuring their philanthropy is as impactful as possible.